It happens. You’re sitting in front of a blank page, you dip into your well of inspiration, and you come up with nothing.

 In that panel, he opened my eyes to what a good story idea looks like, and how to generate story ideas without any effort.

 With time, I’ve included my own little twist on his method.
 The result?
-A five-element idea generator that will rarely fail you.
+A five-element story idea generator that will rarely fail you.

 The First Element: Character